Skip to Content

 You can make a difference to everyday life in your community by nominating for Council either for the position of Mayor or Ward Councillor.

-Council Ward and Area Map
+Council Ward structure and area map

 Following a representation review, the Council’s number of Elected Members, Ward structure and Ward representation has been amended.
+Click on the box below for information and to view a map of the new Ward structure.

-Nominations for the 2026 council elections will be accepted under the new Ward structure as follows.
+Nominations for the council elections will be accepted under the new Ward structure as follows.

 The future elected body of Council will comprise the Mayor and 11 Ward Councillors.